Bream Bay & Waipu

 From Langs Beach in the south to Marsden Point to the north, Bream Bay is 22 kilometres of golden sand and clear blue waters, along with picturesque rural scenery, estuaries, rare wild life refuges, native forest, coastal walks and small friendly communities.
 Fish, swim, surf, dine, shop – or just take time out to enjoy and relax.

 Waipu village is rich in Scottish heritage, and boasts a great selection of local art, crafts, markets and cafes.
-The Caledonian Highland Games, the oldest running highland event in the southern hemisphere, are held every New Year’s Day.
+The Waipu Highland Games, the oldest running highland event in the southern hemisphere, is held every New Year’s Day.
 People come from around the world to dance and compete in traditional Celtic challenges.
-If you fancy your skills at Scottish Country Dancing nights held in the Coronation Hall, you will be welcomed!

-The amazing story of one of the world’s greatest migrations; the Scottish Highlanders who travelled to Nova Scotia, Australia and then on to Waipü is told through interactive museum displays and old world collections.
-Heritage trails are run from the museum and take in historic sites such as Norman McLeod’s house, the Church, the Caledonian Park and the Blacksmiths.
+Waipu Museum tells the extraordinary story of one of the world’s greatest migrations; the Scottish Highlanders who travelled to Nova Scotia, Australia and then on to Waipu, is told through interactive museum displays and old world collections.
+Heritage trails run from the museum and take in historic sites such as Norman McLeod’s house, the Church, the Caledonian Park and the Blacksmiths.

-The Waipu Saturday Market is held on the first Saturday of the month and the Waipü Boutique Sunday Market is held every second Sunday of the month.
-Over long weekends, enjoy the Street Market on Saturday and the Waipü Antiques & Collectables Fair on Sunday.
+The Waipu Boutique Sunday Market is held every second Sunday of the month.
+Enjoy the Waipu Street Market on several dates including long weekends.
 Marsden Cove Market is held on the 3rd Sunday of every month at the Marina.

-A 2.5 kilometre cycle and walkway from Waipü Village to Riverview Place.
-The further 5.5 km to Waipü Cove can be ridden on the road.
+A 2.5 kilometre cycle and walkway from Waipu Village to Riverview Place with the remaining 5.5 km to Waipu Cove able to be ridden on the road.

-The pristine waters of the Ruakaka and Waipü estuaries provide a unique habitat for some of New Zealand’s rarest birds.
+The pristine waters of the Waipu estuary provides a unique habitat for some of New Zealand’s rarest birds.
 Among the species which feed and breed here are the critically endangered Tara-iti / New Zealand fairy tern.
 Birdwatchers may also see wrybill, reef heron and banded dotterel.
 Migrating godwits can also be seen at certain times of the year.
+Find out more about the fairy tern here.

 The islands that can be seen from shore are Taranga and Marotiri or, the Hen & Chicks.
 They are the remains of long dormant volcanoes, once part of the Pacific Ring of Fire and are now a wildlife sanctuary.
 Landing on the islands is prohibited without a permit.
 The landmark of Sail Rock lies just to the south and is a common mark used for yacht racing.